mxenabled/react-native-widget-sdk/README.md

 your application, you will need to do three things:

 - Update your application and enable deeplinking from native code into the React Native layer.
-See https://reactnative.dev/docs/linking for instructions on how to do that.
+See [Linking](https://reactnative.dev/docs/linking) for instructions on how to do that.
 - Ensure you application has a scheme.
-You can install and use https://www.npmjs.com/package/uri-scheme to manage your application's schemes.
+You can install and use the [uri scheme](https://www.npmjs.com/package/uri-scheme) package to manage your application'sschemes.
 - Provde your application's scheme to the widget component with the `uiMessageWebviewUrlScheme` prop.